Wolfe Research Sets United Airlines Holdings Inc. (NASDAQ:UAL) Stock to “a Peer perform”

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.30 percent of United Airlines Holdings Inc. shares are owned by insiders, and 62.40 percent are held by financial institutions.
-KENNY CHRIS, the Vice President & Controller at United Airlines Holdings Inc. (UAL) has sold 9,700 shares of firm on May 31 at a price of $47.88 against the total amount of $0.46 million.
-In another inside trade, Enqvist Torbjorn J, EVP & Chief Customer Officer of United Airlines Holdings Inc. (NASDAQ:UAL) sold 8,900 shares of the firm on Apr 22 for a total worth of $0.46 million at a price of $51.33.
-An inside trade which took place on Sep 14, EVP & COO of United Airlines Holdings Inc. Roitman Jonathan sold 3,760 shares of firm against total price of $0.17 million at the cost of $43.94 per share.
+SHAPIRO EDWARD, the Director at United Airlines Holdings Inc. (UAL) has bought 25,000 shares of firm on Jun 03 at a price of $44.21 against the total amount of $1.11 million.
+In another inside trade, SHAPIRO EDWARD, Director of United Airlines Holdings Inc. (NASDAQ:UAL) bought 25,000 shares of the firm on Jun 02 for a total worth of $1.13 million at a price of $45.20.
+An inside trade which took place on May 31, Vice President & Controller of United Airlines Holdings Inc. KENNY CHRIS sold 9,700 shares of firm against total price of $0.46 million at the cost of $47.88 per share.